-- Harassment of other users;

-- Libeling or slandering other users;

-- Destruction of or damage to equipment, software, or data belonging to the College or other users;

-- Disruption or unauthorized monitoring of electronic communications;

-- Unauthorized copying of copyright-protected material.
+- Harassment of other users; - Libeling or slandering other users; - Destruction of or damage to equipment, software, or data belonging to the College or other users; - Disruption or unauthorized monitoring of electronic communications; - Unauthorized copying of copyright-protected material; - Pornography installation; - Concealing or misrepresenting your name or affiliation in e-mail messages. - b.

-- Pornography installation.

-- b.
 Ethical Use

 Computing resources should be used in accordance with the ethical standards of the College community.
 Examples of UNACCEPTABLE use (some of which may also have legal consequences) include, but are not limited to, the following:

-- Violation of computer network security; - Setting up servers and machines that are against College policies or which invite an exceptional amount of network access traffic; - Unauthorized use of computer accounts, access codes, or network identification numbers assigned to others; - Use of computer communications facilities in ways that unnecessarily impede the computing activities of others (such as randomly initiating interactive electronic communications or e-mail exchanges, overuse of interactive network utilities, and so forth); - Use of computing facilities for private business purposes unrelated to the mission of the College or to College life; - Academic dishonesty (plagiarism, cheating); - Violation of software license agreements; - Violation of network usage policies and regulations; - Violation of another user's privacy; - Display or distribution of materials (text, auto, or video) which are obscene, sexist, or racist in any public campus location where it may be deemed offensive to other individuals; - Use of profanity, obscenity, or other language which may be offensive to other individuals. - c.
+- Violation of computer network security; - Setting up servers and machines that are against College policies or which invite an exceptional amount of network access traffic; - Unauthorized use of computer accounts, access codes, or network identification numbers assigned to others; - Use of computer communications facilities in ways that unnecessarily impede the computing activities of others (such as randomly initiating interactive electronic communications or e-mail exchanges, overuse of interactive network utilities, and so forth);

+- Use of computing facilities for private business purposes unrelated to the mission of the College or to College life; - Academic dishonesty (plagiarism, cheating); - Violation of software license agreements; - Violation of network usage policies and regulations; - Violation of another user's privacy; - Display or distribution of materials (text, audio, or video) which are obscene, sexist, or racist in any campus location where it may be deemed offensive to other individuals; - Use of profanity, obscenity, or other language which may be offensive to other individuals. - c.
 Confidentiality

 The right to privacy of all individuals is also to be upheld.
-Enterprise State Junior College will do its best to protect the confidentiality of the network and its users.
+Enterprise-Ozark Community College will do its best to protect the confidentiality of the network and its users.
 However, individuals must do their best to aid in this process.
-One important thing to remember... electronic data of any type on the network, including e-mail, is NOT confidential.
+One important thing to remember . . . electronic data of any type on the network, including e-mail, is NOT confidential.
 While we do everything in our power to keep data confidential, we cannot make guarantees.
-All equipment and the data it contains ARE the property of Enterprise State Junior College, but due to the nature of the Internet, no guarantees can be made.
+Individuals should abide by the security restrictions on all systems and information to which they have access.
+All equipment and the data it contains are the property of Enterprise-Ozark Community College, but due to the nature of the Internet, no guarantees can be made.